-Doing straight sets and switching from one exercise to another and one muscle group to the next turns out to be an endless and tedious schedule of single set bouts followed by a lot of rest times between sets.
+Doing straight sets and switching from one exercise to another and one muscle group to the next turns out to be an endless and tedious schedule of single set bouts followed by many rest times between sets.

-This means a very long full body workout.
-That does not mean that it wouldn’t be effective.
-Quite the opposite.
-It’s just that it would take you a long chunk of your free time before you have completed the workout.
+This means a very long full-body workout.
+That does not mean that it wouldn’t be effective; quite the opposite.
+It’s just that it would take you a long chunk of your free time before completing the workout.

-Because the second set targets the same muscle, and not an antagonistic one, you will have to reduce the weight you would normally use for that exercise when starting fresh, because now your muscle is already fatigued from the first exercise.
+Because the second set targets the same muscle and is not an antagonistic one.
+You will have to reduce the weight you usually use for that exercise when starting fresh because your muscle is already fatigued from the first exercise.

 In essence, the second exercise acts as a kind of drop set.
-However, it is not exactly a drop set in that the exercise is different from the first one and will target the muscle fibers from a different angle and with a different range of motion, but you still need to be prepared to reduce your normal resistance for that exercise.
+However, it is not exactly a drop set in that the exercise is different from the first one and will target the muscle fibers from a different angle and with a different range of motion.
+However, it would be best if you still were prepared to reduce your average resistance to that exercise.

-In this scenario, whether you choose antagonistic vs same-muscle supersets will depend on your goals.
-The antagonistic pattern will cut down time while giving you a good all round workout for the whole body and will allow you to handle the greatest weights with an emphasis on strength as well as hypertrophy.
+In this scenario, whether you choose antagonistic or same-muscle supersets will depend on your goals.
+The antagonistic pattern will cut downtime while giving you an excellent all-around workout for the whole body and will allow you to handle the greatest weights with an emphasis on strength as well as hypertrophy.

-The same-muscle pattern will still cut down time while stressing more the metabolic effect for hypertrophy, but less so strength, therefore you need to accept a reduction of resistance for the second exercise of any given superset.
+The same-muscle pattern will still cut downtime while stressing the metabolic effect for hypertrophy, but less so strength.
+Therefore you need to accept a reduction of resistance for the second exercise of any given superset.

-You have the time, or prefer, to workout more frequently doing splits.
-Suppose you workout 4 times/week or even 6/week.
-Your split routine could be something like push/day, pull/day, legs and so on.
+Suppose you work out four times/week or even 6/week.
+You have the time or prefer to work out more frequently doing splits.
+Your split routine could be something like push/day, pull/day, legs, and so on.

-However, if hypertrophy is your main goal above pure strength, then same-muscle superset pattern will accomplish just that, while cutting time along the way.
+However, if hypertrophy is your primary goal above pure strength, then a same-muscle superset pattern will accomplish just that while cutting time along the way.

-This would result in a high frequency workout protocol with very short sessions, ideal if you train at home or even in a gym and you want to keep sessions effective but as short as possible.
+This would result in a high-frequency workout protocol with concise sessions, ideal if you train at home or even in a gym and you want to keep sessions effective but as short as possible.

 Your Time – Which Goes Hand In Hand With The First Point

-On the contrary, you may have a good amount of free time at disposal but still want to get the workout business done quickly and then get the hell out of the gym and enjoy life.
-The choice of straight sets vs supersets is yours.
+On the contrary, you may have a good amount of free time at your disposal but still want to get the workout business done quickly and then get the hell out of the gym and enjoy life.
+The choice of straight sets vs. supersets is yours.

 Your Level Of Fitness